The Quad, Indo-Pacific and Implications for Europe

 Dr. Garima Mohan, Fellow, Asia Program, The German Marshall Fund of the United States

 Professor Yoichiro Sato, Ritsumeikan Asia Pacific University

-Moderator: Dr. Henrik Chetan Aspengren, Acting Head of Programme and Research Fellow, UI
+The webinar was moderated by Dr. Henrik Chetan Aspengren, Acting Head of Programme and Research Fellow, UI.

-This seminar is jointly organized by the Center for Asian Studies at Stockholm School of Economics and the Asia Programme at The Swedish Institute of International Affairs.
+This seminar was jointly organized by the Center for Asian Studies at Stockholm School of Economics and the Asia Programme at The Swedish Institute of International Affairs.